 Sports massage is one of the tools we use regularly at JT Ethos both as a stand-alone service and as an integral part of our integrated programmes.
+Therapists working in sports massage will want to cover themselves with something like sports massage insurance from fitness gold.
 In the course of the next 2 blogs I shall outline the benefits of sports massage (the what) and the reasons why it’s a good idea (the why).

 Sports massage has benefits for different parts of the body: the mind, the body as a whole and the muscles tissues.